Christina Lake - Grand Forks, BC

 In 1897 the City of Grand Forks was incorporated under the Speedy Incorporation Act, with John Manly as the first mayor.
 His home, and many of the early city officials’ homes, are listed in the Boundary Museum’s Heritage Walking Tour brochure.

 The CPR built the first railroad into the Boundary Country in 1899.
 The station, the oldest CPR station in BC still in its original location, is located in West Grand Forks, in what was originally the City of Columbia.
 There was intense competition between the two cities, for both wanted to be the commercial and railroad centre of the valley.
 In 1903 the two cities amalgamated.
 The name Grand Forks was chosen to represent the confluence of the Kettle and North Kettle (Granby) Rivers.

-The City of Grand Forks had its own water and electrical system as early as 1898, and was also connected to the outside world by telephone.
+The City of Grand Forks had its own water and electrical system as early as 1898 and was also connected to the outside world by telephone.
 The population, which started with just a few farmers, continued to grow.
 The population in 1896 was 200 and had reached 1,000 by 1899.
-Today the city’s population is over 4,000 with an area population of over 10,000.
-Grand Forks' economy is now based on the lumber and insulation industries, and tourism also plays a large part in today's economic growth.
+Today, the city’s population is over 4,000.